pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 1. Query data from multiple AWS accounts and regions
 1. Create Custom Inventory for your custom metadata (e.g., rack location of each managed instance)

+## AWS Systems Manager - Distributor
+Allows you to securely distribute and install software packages, like your custom software’s .msi installer, across a large set of instances.

+### AWS Systems Manager State Manager
+Uses associations to enforce a desired state for your instances.
+By setting up an association to run the AWS-ConfigureAWSPackage document, you’re effectively telling the Systems Manager to install or update the specified package (in this case, your custom software) on instances with the specified tags
 ---

 ## Scalability & High Availability